duckdb/duckdb-web/docs/sql/data_types/literal_types.md

 title: Literal Types
 ---

-DuckDB has literal types for representing integer and string literals in queries.
+DuckDB has special literal types for representing null, integer and string literals in queries.
 These have their own binding and conversion rules.

 > Prior to version 0.10.0, integer and string literals behaved identically to the `INTEGER` and `VARCHAR` types.

+## Null Literals

+The `NULL` literal can be implicitly converted to any other type.

 ## Integer Literals

 `INTEGER_LITERAL` types can be implicitly converted to any [integer type](numeric#integer-types) in which the value fits.
+For example, the integer literal `42` can be implicitly converted to a `TINYINT`, but the integer literal `1000` cannot be.

 ## String Literals